External Funding Connections

 (1) Pre-doctoral Summer Workshops

-Interested doctoral students in the humanities should submit their applications to email@example.com with the subject line HWW Summer Workshop by November 1, 2021.
+Interested doctoral students in the humanities should submit their applications to email@example.com with the subject line HWW Summer Workshop by November 1, 2022.
 Please combine and submit all application materials as a single PDF file.
-For more information, visit the 2022 Humanities Without Walls: National Predoctoral Career Diversity Summer Workshop website.
+For more information, visit the 2023 Humanities Without Walls: Career Diversity Summer Workshop website.

 (2) Grand Research Challenge Funding

-Penn State Humanities Institute is proud to be a founding member of the consortium, and to support the participation of our faculty and graduate students in research partnerships and workshop opportunities.
-Look for information via our listserv in fall 2021.
+Penn State Humanities Institute is proud to be a founding member of the Humanities Without Walls consortium, and to support the participation of our faculty and graduate students in research partnerships and workshop opportunities.

 Consortium of Humanities Centers and Institutes